Marketing data management

 -

-Copy and paste the SQL for each tile below, set the chart type, and click the play to see the results.
+Copy and paste the SQL for each tile below, set the chart type, and click the play button to view the results.

 - Tile 1: Impressions